Haufe-Lexware/wicked.haufe.io/doc/authorization-servers.md

 When working with machine-to-machine communication, two machines trust each other without an end user or impersonation is needed.
 For this kind of communication over APIs, wicked offers API Key authentication and the OAuth 2.0 Client Credentials Flow, which do not require any kind of addition authorization: If you have the API Key (or the Client Credentials, i.e. ID and Secret), you are allowed to call the API, usually without any restriction.
 These flows/authentication mechanisms work "out of the box" with a standard wicked.haufe.io installation; you don't need to do any additional implementation.

 For other kinds of communication, where access actually depends on the identity of an end user, other flows should be used, like the OAuth 2.0 Authorization Code Grant, the Implicit Grant Flow or the Resource Owner Password Grant Flow.
 These flows are three-legged flows additionally involving an Authorization Server which can be used to decide whether a specific end user is allowed to access a resource via the API or not, and/or possibly with which restrictions (e.g. scopes).
-These flows are also supported by wicked, but require the implementation of an Authorization Server which is deployed alongside wicked's components (in the same network).
+These flows are fully supported by wicked but make additional use of the default Authorization Server implementation which is shipped with wicked 1.0+.

 ## Generic Architecture with an Authorization Server